Sambashivarao-Boyina/UniCart/README.md

 # UniCart

 UniCart is an e-commerce website built using the MERN Stack.
 It allows users to browse, review, and purchase products, while sellers can create, edit, and manage their products and orders.
-The project utilizes Firebase for authentication and cloud storage for images.
+The project utilizes Firebase  cloud storage for images.

 ## Features